GOkwori/Grizk-Gallery/README.md

 ### Deployment

-The site is deployed using GitHub Pages - [The Quiz Arms](https://kera-cudmore.github.io/TheQuizArms/).
+The site is deployed using GitHub Pages - [Grizk Art Gallery](https://gokwori.github.io/Grizk-Gallery/).

 To Deploy the site using GitHub Pages:

 1. Login (or signup) to Github.
-2. Go to the repository for this project, [kera-cudmore/TheQuizArms](https://github.com/kera-cudmore/TheQuizArms).
+2. Go to the repository for this project, [Grizk Art Gallery](https://gokwori.github.io/Grizk-Gallery/).
 3. Click the settings button.
 4. Select pages in the left hand navigation menu.
-5. From the source dropdown select main branch and press save.
+5. From the source dropdown select main branch and "/(root)", then press save.
 6. The site has now been deployed, please note that this process may take a few minutes before the site goes live.

 ### Local Development